simon-brooke/post-scarcity/docs/Cons-space.md

 ## Cons pages

 Cons cells will be initialised in cons pages.
 A cons page is a fixed size array of cons cells.
-Each cell is initialised as FREE, and each cell, as it is initialised, is linked onto the front of the system [[free list]].
-Cons pages will exist in [[vector space]], and consequently each cons page will have a vector space header.
+Each cell is initialised as FREE, and each cell, as it is initialised, is linked onto the front of the system [free list](Free-list.html).
+Cons pages will exist in [vector space](Vector-space.html), and consequently each cons page will have a vector space header.